FrailWords/website_hugo/content/posts/privacy_8_is_india_ready_for_data_protection_law.md

 A lay person is expected to -
 1. Read and understand the language of these complicated policies/banners/app permission notices.
-2. Understand technical terms of 'cookies' or read up on it.
+2. Understand technical terms like 'cookies' or 'data brokers' or read up on it.
 3. Understand how the data is shared with other 3rd parties in a complex web of data brokers and ad networks.

 ### Isn't anyone working towards fixing this ?